-After spending two solid days touring Rome’s must see sights, we chose to go off the beaten path and bike the Appian Way.
 The Appian Way is one of Rome’s ancient roads, connecting Rome to the Adriatic Port of Brindisi.
 This road was a marvel of Roman engineering at the time it was constructed, 2000 years ago.
-Today it is a place for biking, viewing ancient Roman ruins, and taking a break from the hustle and bustle and crowds of tourists in Rome.
+Today it is a place for biking, viewing ancient Roman ruins, touring the catacombs, and taking a break from the hustle and bustle and crowds of tourists in Rome.

-We took public transportation (a metro and bus combo) to the Appian Way, arriving near the Tomb of Cecilia Metella.
+To get to the Appian Way, we used public transportation (a metro and bus combo), arriving near the Tomb of Cecilia Metella.
 How different it was here, just a short ways from the center of Rome!
 It was quiet, smelled like honeysuckle, and we felt like we had the place to ourselves.
 I don’t know where all of the other tourists were, but we weren’t complaining.
 It felt great to be on our own.

 The Appia Antica Café was just opening for the day.
 We rented bikes here, and they had smaller bikes available for Tyler and Kara.
 Before we knew it, our adventure began.